Dimensions in Time: Continuity

 Dimensions in Time is generally not considered "canon" to Doctor Who continuity.
 In 1994, Nathan-Turner stated that Dimensions in Time "was never intended to be part of the Doctor Who mythos".
 Roden reiterated in 2015 that the special "was not made to be canon".
 Shortly after its release, Doctor Who Magazine deemed the special to be non-canonical.
 In Doctor Who: The Complete History, John Ainsworth argued there is no reason to ignore Dimensions in Time from the series' official chronology, noting that "the original actors reprised their parts.
 It featured a previously established villain...
-It’s not a spoof - it's played completely straight".
+It's not a spoof – it's played completely straight".
 He suggested the negative reaction to the special has affected its status in Doctor Who canon.

 Establishing EastEnders and Doctor Who in the same shared universe creates various continuity problems.
-Both Pauline Fowler and Kathy Beale were killed off in EastEnders prior to 2013, but Dimensions in Time depicts them alive and well.
+Both Pauline Fowler and Kathy Beale were killed off in EastEnders prior to 2013, but Dimensions in Time depicts them as existing in that year alive and well.
 Sophie Aldred appeared in two 1993 episodes of the soap opera, and Louise Jameson and Bonnie Langford later appeared as regular characters.
 The 2006 Doctor Who episode "Army of Ghosts" depicts EastEnders as a TV series which exists within the Doctor Who universe.